 Significant investment will be required, to buy at least a dozen machines and rent out a good-sized space in a high-traffic location.
 The next step will be to determine your services, whether you want to be a self-service-only laundry or offer drop-off services as well.
 You could also make an even larger investment and offer high-end dry cleaning.
 Whichever route you choose, your chances are good, as US laundromats have an impressive 95% success rate.

-In this age of social media and digital marketing, opportunities abound for skilled and creative writers who can connect to any audience.
+In this age of social media and digital marketing, opportunities abound for skilled writers who can connect to any audience.
 In the US, employment of writers and authors is projected to grow nearly 10% per year through 2030.
 If you’re looking to capitalize on your writing skills and creativity, you might want to consider setting up a freelance writing business.
-You could write or ghostwrite for magazines, books, blogs, organizations and corporate clients.
+You could write or ghostwrite for magazines, books, blogs, organizations, academics and corporate clients.

 Strong graphic design is a crucial element of nearly every business’s branding and marketing strategy, which is why it’s always in great demand.
 After years of steady growth, the US graphic design industry is worth nearly $14 billion and offers real opportunity for the bold entrepreneur.
 You could start your own graphic design business from home and work with clients around the world, generating good money and turning your creative passion into a successful career.